aidengindin/rideshare-comparator/backend/README.md

 The server should now be running on port 5000.
 You can access it locally at `localhost:5000`.
 When finished, type `Ctrl+C` to shut down the server and deactivate the virtualenv as described above.

+To run the server with HTTPS, use the `--https` flag.